What is Telegram and why was its CEO arrested in Paris?

 Elsewhere, Elon Musk, the billionaire owner of X who has called himself a " free speech absolutist," has been speaking out in support of Durov and posted "#freePavel" following the arrest.

-“It is absurd to claim that a platform or its owner are responsible for abuse of that platform,” Telegram said in a post on its platform.
+“It is absurd to claim that a platform or its owner are responsible for abuse of that platform,” Telegram’s post after the arrest said.
 “Almost a billion users globally use Telegram as a means of communication and as a source of vital information.
 We’re awaiting a prompt resolution of this situation.
 Telegram is with you all.”

 Western governments have often criticized Telegram for a lack of content moderation, which experts say opens up the messaging platform for potential use in money laundering, drug trafficking and the sharing of material linked to the sexual exploitation of minors.